hwndmaster/atom.analyzers/README.md

-# atom.analyzers
+# Genius Atom Analyzers

-A series of code analyzers to maintain the code quality of Atom-based projects
+A series of code analyzers to maintain the code quality of Atom-based projects.